LLMA-dot/Get-Clue/Security/Certifications/AZ-500_Azure_Security_Engineer/readme.md

 # Certification Roadmap

+What follows is a documentation of my exam prep.
+Note that this is not what I recommend to you; simply documenting my own progress.
+You may be a lot faster or you may need more time.
+It always depends how much time you are able to devote to the topic.

+> "Your focus determines your reality."

+06/01/2023 - Studies begin.
+10/02/2023 - Learning Paths completed; beginning deep dives / labs.
+01/05/2023 - Daily exam crams / labs.

 ## My Study Materials

+Check the current exam objectives [here](https://learn.microsoft.com/en-us/certifications/resources/study-guides/az-500).
+These do change frequently and I will not keep them updated unless I am working on a re-certification.

 ### Learning Paths on Learn.Microsoft.com

 The learning paths on Microsofts homepage are really good.
 They will not get you all the way to exam-ready, but I've always found them to be a solid foundation for what you need to learn and to find your weakest areas for the exam.
+They also also updated constantly with new topics of the exams.

 [AZ-500: Manage Identity & Access](https://learn.microsoft.com/en-us/training/paths/manage-identity-access/)<br>
 [AZ-500: Implement Platform Protection](https://learn.microsoft.com/en-us/training/paths/implement-platform-protection/)<br>
 [AZ-500: Secure your Data and Applications](https://learn.microsoft.com/en-us/training/paths/secure-your-data-applications/)<br>
 [AZ-500: Manage Security Operation](https://learn.microsoft.com/en-us/training/paths/manage-security-operation/)<br>

+### Further Learning

+Here is a selection of links I used to further prepare for the examination.